pocomane/brewed-in-the-apocalypse/bita.md

 __Add a special move__ when you have to add a special move, the scenarist will show you a list of moves.
-Choose one that is not already on your character sheet and add it to tha character sheet.
+Choose one that is not already on your character sheet and add it to the character sheet.
 If the character had more than 6 special moves, one must be deleted first.
 The scenarist may ask you to customize the move.

 The move list is provided in the ambientation playbook, however if the